ryanKrumbholz/Expensey/README.md

 # Expensey
 Expensey is an expense management system for personal and business use.
-Expensey is currently being built with the MERN(Mongo, Express, React, and Node) stack.
+Expensey is built with the MERN(Mongo, Express, React, and Node) stack.

 ## Updates to come
  * Account page: